-Set against the rural backdrop of Dalston, just south of Carlisle, Caldew School balances its role as a vital local hub with a rigorous academic outlook.
-Founded in 1959, this larger-than-average secondary academy retains a distinct "village school" atmosphere despite educating over 1,000 students.
-The 2024 GCSE results place the school in the top tier locally, ranking 2nd in Carlisle, reflecting a consistency that appeals to families seeking stability and standards in a rural setting.
+Set against the rural backdrop of Dalston, just south of Carlisle, Caldew School balances its role as a vital local hub with a practical academic outlook.
+Founded in 1959, this larger-than-average secondary academy retains a distinct "village school" atmosphere while educating 989 students.
+The 2024-25 / 2025 GCSE dataset places the school 5th in Carlisle for secondary outcomes, reflecting a still-visible local profile but a less dominant ranking than earlier results suggested.

 At drop-off, the mix of school buses and local walkers highlights Caldew’s dual identity: it is both a village school for Dalston and a destination school for the wider Cumberland area.
-The campus blends mid-century architecture with modern additions, housing a community that prides itself on being inclusive and grounded.
+The campus blends mid-century architecture with modern additions, housing a community that is known for being inclusive and grounded.

 Ms Vicki Jackson, Headteacher since 2016, leads with a clear focus on aspiration and community values.
 Her leadership has reinforced a culture where students are known as individuals, a feat managed through a strong pastoral structure despite the school's size.
 The atmosphere is purposeful but relaxed; students move through the corridors with a sense of ownership.